 Funding recommendations are made to the Minister responsible for research by the CEO following independent and extensive competitive peer review by Australian and international experts.

-ARC funding schemes aim to support research and research training in the Australian Government's Strategic Research Priorities areas of:
+ARC funding schemes aim to support research and research training in the Australian Government's Science and Research Priorities:

 The ARC's Discovery funding schemes recognise the importance of fundamental research to the national innovation system.
 The national innovation system includes the people (for example, in government, higher education and business), processes and relationships involved in 'new' knowledge in a knowledge-based economy.